Christopher Delphicus zu Dohna: Career

 Dohna is a good example of the fluidity of European society in the 17th century, where religion and family were often more important than nationality.
-His father was a Calvinist member of the Brandenburg nobility, with close ties to Frederick Henry (1584-1647), hereditary Prince of Orange and Stadtholder of six Dutch provinces, including Holland, Zeeland and Utrecht.
-Prince Henry's wife, Amalia of Solms-Braunfels, was Dohna's aunt; his cousin William II (1626-1650), succeeded to his father's titles in 1647.
+His father was a Calvinist member of the Brandenburg nobility, with close ties to Frederick Henry (1584–1647), hereditary Prince of Orange and Stadtholder of six Dutch provinces, including Holland, Zeeland and Utrecht.
+Prince Henry's wife, Amalia of Solms-Braunfels, was Dohna's aunt; his cousin William II (1626–1650), succeeded to his father's titles in 1647.

 In 1645, Dohna enlisted in the Dutch army and took part in the Siege of Hulst, last major action of the Thirty Years War, which ended with the 1648 Peace of Westphalia.
 His cousin William II died in 1650 and two years later, Dohna was appointed Chamberlain to Christina, Queen of Sweden.
-In 1653, he was promoted to Colonel in the Royal Guard, then Major General in 1654, shortly before Christina abdicated in favour of her cousin Charles X.
+In 1653, he was promoted to colonel in the Royal Guard, then major general in 1654, shortly before Christina abdicated in favour of her cousin Charles X.

-The relationship between Dohna and Christina is hard to assess; he clearly benefitted from frequent promotions but she was notorious for the indiscriminate distribution of posts and titles, while many historians consider her either asexual or homosexual.
+The relationship between Dohna and Christina is hard to assess; he clearly benefitted from frequent promotions but she was notorious for an indiscriminate distribution of posts and titles, while many historians consider her either asexual or homosexual.
 However, on her journey into exile, she dressed as a man and used the name 'Count Dohna'; in later life, she sometimes employed the title 'Countess Dohna'.

-His marriage to Anna in 1658 made Dohna brother-in-law to Bengt Oxenstierna, (1623-1702), a close advisor to Charles X, who then led the Swedish invasion of the Polish–Lithuanian Commonwealth in 1655.
+His marriage to Anna in 1658 made Dohna brother-in-law to Bengt Gabrielsson Oxenstierna (1623–1702), a close advisor to Charles X, who then led the Swedish invasion of the Polish–Lithuanian Commonwealth in 1655.
 He fought in the 1655 to 1660 Second Northern War and the 1666 Swedish War with Bremen, after which he was promoted Field Marshal.